seanmpuckett/sai/docs/comps.md

 ### Filtration

-Filtration comprehensions test each element of a list and return a new list made up only of elements that pass the test.
+Filtration comprehensions test each element of a collection and return a new collection made up only of elements that pass the test.

 #### By Tag